open-sdg/open-sdg/docs/upgrades/upgrading-2-3-0.md

     var pymParent = new pym.Parent('my-iframe-container', '{{ site.baseurl }}/1-1-1-iframe', {});
 </script>
 ```
-It is also possible to do an iframe directly, however you would lose out o n the benefit of the Pym.js library, which is what is supposed to prevent vertical scrollbars.
+It is also possible to do an iframe directly, however you would lose out on the benefit of the Pym.js library, which is what is supposed to prevent vertical scrollbars.
 If you watned to do this, it would be something like this

 ```
 ---